Engendering Economic Policies in a Globalising World | September 1 - 7 in Berlin

 Participation Summer School 2005

-Participants are expected to come from different regions of the world, with different political and academic background, and various work experiences, from NGOs, universities, or public institutions.
-Interested participants, women and men, will be selected according to geographic regions and some prior knowledge of trade and financial global issues, agricultural politics, and gender dimensions.
-Conference language will be English.
-Please fill in the enclosed application form and e-mail it back with your CV of max.
-5 pages by March 31st, 2005 to firstname.lastname@example.org.
-You will receive the confirmation for your participation not later than May 15th, 2005.
+Participants were expected to come from different regions of the world, with different political and academic background, and various work experiences, from NGOs, universities, or public institutions.
+Interested participants, women and men, were selected according to geographic regions and some prior knowledge of trade and financial global issues, agricultural politics, and gender dimensions.
+Conference language was English.

 Rosenthaler Str.
 40/41